evainga/buddySearch/week2-homework/README.md

-## Welcome to *BOULDER BUDDY*!
+### Welcome to *BOULDER BUDDY*!
-### This is your app to find a buddy for bouldering and climbing.
+#### This is your app to find a buddy for bouldering and climbing.

-*BOULDER BUDDY* is still in a very early development stage - it currently is my playground for the WTMB JS course 2019.
+*BB* is still in a very early development stage - it currently is my playground for the WTMB JS course 2019.

 To create a search you need to create an instance of a boulderer, a location and a date.
 Then the search looks like this:
 `boulderer.searchBuddy(location, date)`